 WELCOME TO PORTLAND’S HISTORIC NORSE HALL – HOME TO DREAMS AND MEMORIES SINCE 1928

-Right click on link and select “Open (Link) in New Tab” to stay on the Norshall web page.
+Right click on video tour link above and select “Open (Link) in New Tab” to stay on the Norshall web page.

 Norse Hall is conveniently located just 12 blocks from downtown Portland, in the vibrant lower East Burnside neighborhood.
 The building is within moments of the Oregon Convention Center and Lloyd Center District, and easily accessible by bus, MAX (within Fareless Square) or car.
 Private off street parking is available in the lot on the west side of the facility during evenings and weekends, along with street parking in the vicinity.
 Covering a quarter of a city block, the building is readily identified by its 1930s vintage neon Norse Hall sign – one of the most photographed landmark signs in the area.